|

 An additional 27% was due to operational blunders, such as cost overruns or poorly managed integration during mergers and acquisitions."

-The truth is, IT departments are more like nerve system. they are not the brains that drive the business forward and they should not be.
+The truth is, IT departments are more like nerve system.
+They are not the brains that drive the business forward and they should not be.
 Much like the nerve system IT connects different parts of business organization together in such a way that makes possible for them like a players in a good orchestra to function in unison.
 That fact also limit the value of external consultants.
-Consultants don't know your business - they know the toolset, and they can excel at holding hands but not much more.
+Consultants don't know your business -- they know the toolset, and they can excel at holding hands but not much more.
 Business processes can be well supported only by a flexible, evolving architecture; The latter (often discussed under the label of adaptability) is probably the greatest challenge in IT.
-Processes which are cast in stone (like in some popular CRM and ERP; also typical for "in the cloud" providers) can be more of a liability then an asset.
+Processes which are cast in stone (like in some popular CRM and ERP applications; also typical for "in the cloud" providers) can be more of a liability then an asset.

 Despite gross over simplifications, Carr's paper stimulates thinking and several interesting points can be raised after reading of the paper (books are just an extended version of the paper argumentation; they do not bring anything new):

-Copyright © 1996-2009 by Dr. Nikolai Bezroukov. www.softpanorama.org was created as a service to the UN Sustainable Development Networking Programme (SDNP) in the author free time.
-Submit comments This document is an industrial compilation designed and created exclusively for educational use and is placed under the copyright of the Open Content License(OPL).
-Site uses AdSense so you need to be aware of Google privacy policy.
+Copyright © 1996-2021 by Softpanorama Society. www.softpanorama.org was initially created as a service to the (now defunct) UN Sustainable Development Networking Programme (SDNP) without any remuneration.
+This document is an industrial compilation designed and created exclusively for educational use and is distributed under the Softpanorama Content License.
 Original materials copyright belong to respective owners.
 Quotes are made for educational purposes only in compliance with the fair use doctrine.

 Disclaimer: